BreakingBoot/firness/README.md

 - `call-database.json`: This the output from the Call Site Analysis
 - `generator-database.json`: This is the output from the Generator Analysis
 - `types.json`: This is a map of structures and the fields of the structures to the types, which gets used when generating the harness.
+- `macros.json`: This is the output of all macros, their value they are assigned, and their file location.

 ### Code Generation <a id="generation"></a>

-This section currently uses Python's `jinja` library which allows for creating data dependent files (aka. the file structure can change depending on the given input data).
-This comes in handy when input data depends on the services being fuzzed, which could have one input or five.

-There are 3 steps that are used within this program:
+This section utilizes a custom Python template engine used for generating the harness source code.
+It takes the analyzed `call-database.json` after post-processing, along with several other helper files with information extracted from the call database.

+There are several phases of the processing of the data before it is ready for the template engine:
-- Performs a frequency analysis to only keep function calls of a certain name with the most number of arguments.
-This is important because some function calls may have local definitions of the same function name.
+1. Utilizes the `input.txt` that was used during the static analysis, along with a frequency analysis to do a preliminary pruning of the data.This is important because some function calls may have local definitions of the same function name.
 For example, `CopyMem` is apart of the system table in EDK2 and only takes 3 arguements, but there is one file specific to a PEI module that has a `CopyMem` function defined that requires 5 arguments so my analysis removes that.
-- Perform pre-processing of data to capture specific types for each argument.
-If one of the arguments is a string that is predefined in the code or a specific integer from an enum then I want to use those to allow to pass certain blocking statements that perform checks on those arguemnts (allowing for deeper code coverage).
-The pre-processing with save those interesting data structures to be used in a switch statement, along with identifying directly fuzzable arguments (i.e. scalable parameters).
-- Perform a second stage of pre-process, which has the goal of tracing the non-scalable paremters through the datastructure and determine its fuzzablility.
-Currently, I go 3 levels deep of analysis (i.e. if a structure has a field of another structure it will only work down to 3 levels of structures).
-Sometimes the structures are defined via generator functions, so I maintain a data structure that contains all of the generator functions for any of the used data types.
-Once all of the anlysis is done then a final structure is generated to be used by the last part.
-- Generate the code based of pre-defined tempaltes from `jinja`.
+2. Type based analysis on all of the function calls.
+Given a function, process all of the arguments and determine the function type.
+We have 4 type classifications:
+    - Constants: Arguments that are predefined in the source code (Integers, Strings, enum values, macros that are constants, etc.).
+    - Fuzzable Scalars: Arguments that aren't predefined, but have types that are of scalar type (Integers, String, etc.).
+    - Fuzzable Structs: Structures that to one level type expansion have all Fuzzable Scalar fields.
+    - Generator Functions: These are arguments that get generated through other function calls, which are important because in the instances where a structure isn't fuzzable to one level the generator functions can produce them.
+    - Other: These would be structures that aren't fuzzable to one level or have a generator function (e.g. function pointers, linked-list structures).
+The analysis does capture function pointers, so it will utilize them if they can.
+3. Once all of the analysis is complete, the structure which maps the functions to argument lists is passed to the template to generate the code.

+The template engine creates 4 files based off of the information obtained from the call database during the anlysis: The main file to call the harnessed functions, a harnessed file which holds all of the harnessed functions, a header file for the harnessed functions, and an INF file needed for compiling with EDK2.

 ## Notes

 The static anlysis utilizes a compilation database, which can be generated with the `bear` library:

 ```
+Example:
 bear -- build -p OvmfPkg/OvmfPkgX64.dsc -a X64 -t CLANGPDB
 ```

 All of the dependencies are included in the included docker which can be built and run with:

 ```
-sudo docker build -t fimware-analyzer .
+sudo docker build -t firness .
 sudo docker run -it -v ./:/llvm-source/llvm-15.0.7/clang-tools-extra/firness firness
 /llvm-source/llvm-15.0.7/clang-tools-extra/firness/patch.sh
 /llvm-source/llvm-15.0.7/clang-tools-extra/firness/analyze.sh